Ikergune/firos/README.md

 API
 ===

-Firos has several REST entry points that are used to connect with the context broker or get data from firos.
+FIROS has several REST entry points that are used to connect with the context broker or get data from FIROS.

 GET /robots
 -----------

-Get robots handled by firos with their topics, each topic contains name, type, role and structure:
+Get robots handled by FIROS with their topics, each topic contains name, type, role and structure:

 ``` javascript
 [